Top 30 Minute To Win It Games – For Adults, Kids, Teens (plus Christmas Games)

 You can’t play this game without capturing it on video so you can laugh at it all over again later!

 We had a difficult time choosing between this and Dizzy Mummy for first place, but we do think Dizzy Mummy is a little bit more kid-friendly.
+This is an ultra-hilarious Minute to Win It game.
+The player has just 60 seconds to prove that it really is all about the moves!
 However, this game is unbelievably hilarious and the embarrassment factor for the player just makes it more funny.
 This one requires a little more set-up time, and a few more items.

 What You Need: